CtrlK

 Progressive Disclosure

-The skill references SECURITY.md for security best practices, which is good progressive disclosure, but no bundle files are provided so this reference is broken.
-The content is well-structured with clear headers but is quite long (~200 lines) with some sections (version constraint operators, provider configuration) that could be split into reference files.
-The single-level reference to SECURITY.md is appropriate in principle.
+The skill references SECURITY.md for security best practices, which is good progressive disclosure.
+However, no bundle files are provided, so that reference is broken.
+The skill is also quite long (~200+ lines) and some sections (version constraint operators, provider configuration, version control guidance) could be split into separate reference files to keep the main skill leaner.

 2 / 3